Our Syllabus

 Here we’re looking for successful design and development collaboration, box-model layout design, and use of responsive media queries.

-Unit 3: Typography As Interface #
+Unit 3: Typography as Interface #

 Weeks 11–15 #